Bifrost-Research/RL-Universe/README.md

 # What is in this repo?
-Implementation of a Reinforcement Learning algorithms in Python3 using he OpenAI framework and TensorFlow as neural network libraries.
+Implementation of Reinforcement Learning algorithms in Python3 using he OpenAI framework and TensorFlow as neural network libraries.
 Results are shown with TensorBoard.

 #Gym-A3C
 Implementation of the A3C algorithm for OpenAI Gym's Atari games.
 The implementation uses processes instead of threads to achieve real concurrency.